Kegbird/Design_Patterns/Structural/Composite/README.md

 # Composite pattern

-Composite pattern can be useful when there is a hierarchy of parts in your problem, each one that can be used indipendently from the others.
+The composite pattern can be useful when there is a hierarchy of parts in your problem, each one that can be used indipendently from the others.

 In this example, the hierarchy is structured with 3 classes: House, Room and Furniture, all subclasses of HouseElement.
 Each instance of HouseElement can contains other HouseElement.